 Did you see the Downton Abbey Papercrafting Collection from Crafter's Companion that debuted this week on HSN?
 I love it!
 It is the most beautiful and luxurious collection!
 Today, I thought I would show you that you can use your paper supplies in creative ways to make jewelry.

 I tried to create a necklace that would be a similar style to one made in the Downton Abbey days, but rather than using precious stones and metal, I made my own paper beads.
 They are simple to make - just cut long narrow triangles and then add a little glue and start wrapping around a small dowel.
 Be sure to start with the wide end of the triangle.
 The focal point of the necklace was made with the wooden frames from this collection.

-Welcome, to the March Edition of the Heartfelt Creations Alumni Blog
+Welcome, to the January Edition of the Heartfelt Creations Alumni Blog

 hop!
 The hop runs now through Friday night - at midnight.
 And one